Polynomical Functions and Derivative

 Inflection points are related with local maxima or minima of the derivative function.
 At these points the tangent crosses the curve.

 One simple and interesting idea is that when we translate up and down the graph of a function (we add or subtract a number from the original function) the derivative does not change.
-The reason is very intuitive and we can play with the following version of the mathlet to see this property.
+The reason is very intuitive and we can play with the interactive application to see this property.
 When you move the violet dot you are translating up and down the graph and the derivative is the same:

 It is important to notice that the derivative of a polynomial of degree 1 is a constant function (a polynomial of degree 0).
 The derivative of a polinomial of degree 2 is a polynomial of degree 1.
 And the derivative of a polynomial of degree 3 is a polynomial of degree 2.

 When we derive such a polynomial function the result is a polynomial that has a degree 1 less than the original function.